 Difference Between NetBeans vs Eclipse

 The following article provides an outline for NetBeans vs Eclipse.
-Programs in 1970s, were written on the coding sheets using the flow charts, such codes were keyed in punched cards in offline mode and submitted for compilation.
-Productivity of the programmers were too low at that point of time.
-With evolution of personal computers, software development activity got improved and programs were keyed in through native editor.
+Programs in the 1970s were written on the coding sheets using the flow charts; such codes were keyed in punched cards in offline mode and submitted for compilation.
+The productivity of the programmers was too low at that point in time.
+With the evolution of personal computers, software development activity got improved, and programs were keyed in through native editor.
 Notepad was the first program development tool.
-Integrated Development Environment (IDE) crystallized in 1990s provided user friendly interface to develop any applications end to end in a shortest possible time.
-It facilitates developer in editing, collating, structuring, debugging, packaging, implementing software and minimizes the configuration efforts in stitching multiple pieces into a cohesive product.
+Integrated Development Environment (IDE) crystallized in the 1990s provided a user-friendly interface to develop any applications end to end in the shortest possible time.
+It facilitates developer editing, collating, structuring, debugging, packaging, implementing software, and minimising the configuration efforts in stitching multiple pieces into a cohesive product.

-IDE enhances productivity of developers and offers many features in software development such as graphical front end, syntax highlighting, version control, code completion, internal structure improvement, access to class/function libraries, visual tendering of steps, form based widgets, language based interfaces, visual programming to create interactive flow chart, multi languages support, adoptability to different compute platforms.
-Top 10 popular IDE software are Netbeans, Eclipse, Microsoft Visual studio, IntelliJ Idea, Code::Blocks, Aptana Studio 3, Komodo, RubyMine, Xcode and Pycharm
+IDE enhances the productivity of developers and offers many features in software development such as graphical front end, syntax highlighting, version control, code completion, internal structure improvement, access to class/function libraries, visual tendering of steps, form-based widgets, language-based interfaces, visual programming to create interactive flow chart, multi-languages support, adaptability to different computing platforms.
+The top 10 popular IDE software are Netbeans, Eclipse, Microsoft Visual Studio, IntelliJ Idea, Code::Blocks, Aptana Studio 3, Komodo, RubyMine, Xcode and Pycharm.

 Head to Head Comparison Between NetBeans vs Eclipse (Infographics)